-1. In stages where information is understood, then practiced in different situations, then generalized and discriminated;

-2. In an environment that allows repetition of that which is to be learned;

-3. Along a continuum progressing from simple to more complex tasks;

-4. When the learner understands the purpose and goal of the learning;
+- 1. In stages where information is understood, then practiced in different situations, then generalized and discriminated; - 2.
+In an environment that allows repetition of that which is to be learned; - 3.
+Along a continuum progressing from simple to more complex tasks; - 4.
+When the learner understands the purpose and goal of the learning; - 5.
+In an environment that encourages active engagement by the learner with regular reinforcement and feedback; and - 6.
+In ecologically relevant contexts.

-5. In an environment that encourages active engagement by the learner with regular reinforcement and feedback; and from simple to complex, and using a do, reflect, and apply spiral.
-Knowledge acquisition about occupation and occupational therapy theory is considered an essential part of the educational process, fostering the development of frames of reference and an understanding of practice models that guide professional decision making, clinical judgement, and the evolution of one's professional identity.
+The programs embrace the belief that optimal learning occurs along a continuum, progressing from simple to complex, and using a do, reflect, and apply spiral.
+Knowledge acquisition about occupation and occupational therapy theory is considered an essential part of the educational process, fostering the development of frames of reference and an understanding of practice models that guide professional decision-making, clinical judgment, and the evolution of one's professional identity.
 However, it is through real and simulated learning tasks, utilizing participation in occupations that the student builds on existing knowledge to gain a more complete appreciation of the value of occupational engagement and its impact on successful and satisfying participation in life situations.
-Occupation based learning activities also foster higher levels of clinical competence through their ability to promote self-evaluation, self-awareness, and skill development through benefits of participation and greatly enhance the learning experience of the student.
+Occupation-based learning activities also foster higher levels of clinical competence through their ability to promote self-evaluation, self-awareness, and skill development through the benefits of practice and repetition.
+Learning activities that are meaningful to the student support higher levels of participation and greatly enhance the learning experience of the student.
 Additionally, occupational therapists work on interprofessional teams and our students benefit from interprofessional collaborations throughout their learning experiences by interacting and learning with and from students and professionals at the Health Sciences Center, WVU, and the larger community.